A Guide to Bathroom Euphemisms

-Whether you're in the habit of excusing yourself to go to the "powder room", "the loo" or "the John", you're using a euphemism, a term that sugar-coats or tiptoes around the precise word for describing something that might be considered unpleasant or impolite.
-And as with the direct terms death and sex, there's never been a shortage of euphemisms for bathroom, and rightly so.
+Whether you're in the habit of excusing yourself to go to the "powder room", "the loo" or "the John", you're using a euphemism, a term that sugarcoats or tiptoes around the precise word for describing something considered unpleasant or impolite.
+As with the direct terms death and sex, there's never been a shortage of euphemisms for bathroom, and rightly so.

 But it must be said that not all euphemisms are equally effective — some are too graphic, some too cute, some too old-fashioned — and a bad euphemism often is worse than the word you're trying not to say.
 Language, like a bathroom, is best when it's updated from time to time.

 Powder room: A traditional favorite and still used to describe a half-bath near a home's front entry.
 The funny thing is, kids are never quite sure what goes on in a "powder room."

 Ladies' room/men's room: Clearly on its way to becoming outdated.

 Washroom: Acceptable?
 Yes.
 Normal?
 Definitely not -- unless you're in Canada.